 (in mechanics ground PE of the system is zero, in electrostatic grounding means potential (v = 0) of the system zero).

-For grounded object outer surface charge always we will take it as q’ inner charge will be bounded charge (or) induced charge by the inner ring.
+For grounded object outer surface charge always we will take it as q’.
+The inner charge will be bounded charge (or) induced charge by the inner ring.

-Two facing surfaces always o will have an equal and opposite charge because they are bounded surface.
+Two facing surfaces will always have an equal and opposite charge because they are bounded surface.